map from Google Maps

 what you can see from there is the bridge. map

-Cormorants a plenty, gulls of many
+Cormorants a plenty, gulls and terns of many

 species, Great Blue Herons, egrets, coots, Mallards, grebes.
 Canvas Back and Ruddy ducks in their breeding splendor in mid spring.